kapiliyer10/systemverilog-verification-projects/fifo/README.md

 - fifo_rtl folder contains the rtl block of the synchronous fifo.

-- fifo_testbench contains the verification environment of fifo to verify its behaviour.
+- fifo_testbench contains the verification environment of fifo.

 RTL